-Among all the Committee members, NGOs can generally expect China, Cuba, Iran, Pakistan, Russia, Sudan, and Venezuela to be the most active in posing questions to defer applications of human rights NGOs.
+Among all the Committee members, NGOs can generally expect China, Cuba, Iran, Pakistan, Russia, South Africa, Sudan, and Venezuela to be the most active in posing questions to defer applications of human rights NGOs.
 These States are nearly always concerned with any NGO that is working in their country or even in their region.
-Socially conservative governments, such as Sudan, Russia, Pakistan, Mauritania, and Iran, tend to be the most hostile to organisations working on SOGI or sexual and reproductive rights.
-Several Committee members, such as Burundi, may ask fewer questions during review sessions, but they will likely vote with hostile States when a roll-call vote is called on 'controversial' applications.
+Socially conservative governments, such as Sudan, Russia, Pakistan, Mauritania, and Iran, tend to be the most hostile to organisations working on sexual orientation, gender issues or sexual and reproductive rights.
+Several Committee members, such as Burundi, ask very few questions during review sessions, but they will likely vote with hostile States when a roll-call vote is called on 'controversial' applications.
 The presence of vocal, pro-civil society members is limited to Greece, Israel, the US and Uruguay.
+The balance between States that are largely unsupportive of human rights organisations and those that defend them, is horribly skewed within the NGO Committee.

-Observer States can also play an important role in shifting Committee dynamics (see page 57).
+Observer States can also play an important role in shifting Committee dynamics (see page 61).

-Strategies and tactics used to delay applications and deny accreditation Several Committee members employ a range of procedural tactics to stall or even deny requests for consultative status of credible NGOs whose work addresses significant human rights concerns of relevance to the UN:
+Strategies and tactics used to delay applications and deny accreditation

-- use of extensive and repetitive questioning as a means to delay action on an application; - duplicative and superfluous requests for documentation of an organisation's activities, international membership lists, financial records; - allowing the State where the NGO is domiciled to have an outsized role in the assessment of the application;
+Several Committee members employ a range of procedural tactics to stall or even deny requests for consultative status of credible NGOs whose work addresses significant human rights concerns of relevance to the UN:

-- requesting answers in writing to questions that have already been answered verbally in the Q&A; - use of no-action motion to avoid taking a decision.
+- use of extensive and repetitive questioning as a means to delay action on an application; - duplicative and superfluous requests for documentation of an organisation's activities, international membership lists, financial records; - allowing the State where the NGO is domiciled to have an outsized role in the assessment of the application; - requesting answers in writing to questions that have already been answered verbally in the Q&A; - use of no-action motion to avoid taking a decision.